cosmoinin/MGPT/README.md

 ## II.
 MGPT_qfunctions

 CLPT/MGPT_qfunctions.nb is a Mathematica notebook that post-process the file kfunctionsT.dat to obtain a set of q-functions that are the building blocks of the CLPT correlation function.
-This code is independent of the gravitational or dark energy model, just fed it with the appropiate kfunctions.dat file.
+This code is independent of the gravitational or dark energy model, just fed it with the appropriate file structure.

 The input is the file kfunctionsT.dat obtained with MGPT-PS (or by other code of your preference)